amcelroy/bitterly/README.md

 Max17261 or Max14748.
 This is created using the `peripheral!` macro and takes the following arguments:
 - `Name`: The name of the peripheral struct to be created, for example `Max14748`
-- `Number of registers`: This is used to statically allocate the memory used to store.
+- `Number of registers`: This is used to allocate the memory used to store all of the registers.
-- `Register Map`: This is a list of tuples that are the register name and the address.
-This is used to create an `enum` that maps the registers created with `register!` (see below) back to an address offset, and ultimately the static memory.
+- `Register Map`: This is a list of tuples that are the register name, the address, and the index of the register in the allocated array.
+This is used to create an `enum` that maps the registers created with `register!` (see below) back to an address offset and index offset.
+Many times, the register address and index will match, but if you choose not to implement reserved registers or have a non-zero starting address, this will be helpful.

-__Note__: It is important that the name in the tuples matches the name of the registers created using.
+__Note__: It is important that the name in the tuples matches the name of the registers created using `register!`.
 For example:
 ```
 fn main() {
     use bitterly::{register, register_backer, peripheral};